Manuscripts published in JPPR are free of charge.

 General information for preparing a manuscript

-All text should be written in a concise and integrated way, by focusing on major points, findings, breakthrough or discoveries, and their broad significance.
-All running text should be in Times New Roman 12, 1.5 spacing with all margins 2.5 cm on all sides.
+All texts should be written in a concise and integrated way, focusing on major points, findings, breakthroughs or discoveries, and their broad significance.
+All running text should be in Times New Roman 12, 1.5 spacing with 2.5 cm margins on all sides.

 Page: